FredHutch/sas7bdat-specification/sas7bdat.rst

 4. The byte at offset 39 appears to distinguish the OS type, where '1' indicates that the file was generated on a UNIX-like system, such as Linux or SunOS, and '2' indicates the file was generated on a Microsoft Windows platform.
 However, this does not affect any important fields in the file format.

 The following table describes some of the possible polymorphisms for the 8 bytes at offset 32.
-The first field lists the name of the file where the sequence was found (see ``data/sas7bdat.sources.RData``), the second lists the eight byte values (hexadecimal), the third field shows bytes 216-239 in ASCII ('.' represents a non-ASCII character or '\0'), and the fourth field lists the SAS7BDAT sub-format.
+The first field lists the name of the file where the sequence was found (see the ``test-files`` directory), the second lists the eight byte values (hexadecimal), the third field shows bytes 216-239 in ASCII ('.' represents a non-ASCII character or '\0'), and the fourth field lists the SAS7BDAT sub-format.

 =========================== =================================== ============================ ======================
 filename                    bytes 32-39                         bytes 216-239                sub-format